quadvvvv/ModelEarth-feed/README.md

 - HTML: Structuring the content and layout of the video player.
 - CSS and SCSS: Styling the UI components and ensuring responsiveness.
 - JavaScript: Adding interactivity and logic to the video player functionality.

+Vite is preferable to Create React App (CRA) because Vite does not rebuild the whole app whenever changes are made.
+It splits the app into two categories: dependencies and source code.
+Dependencies do not change often during the development process, so they are not rebuilt each time thanks to Vite.

 ## Contributions